2021 Royal College Council Elections

 Elections to the Council of the Royal College will be taking place at the Annual Meeting of the Members (AMM).

-The Royal College’s Nominating Committee (NC) met on October 19, 2020, and considered all who applied through the open Council recruitment process from September 1-30, 2020.
+The Royal College’s Nominating Committee (NC) met on October 19, 2020 and considered all candidates who applied through the open Council recruitment process from September 1-30, 2020.
 The committee made its selections based on the advertised recruitment criteria and the diversity needs of Council.

-Royal College members are encouraged to review the nominees selected by the NC.
-After reviewing this information, members may add to the NC’s slate of nominations by self-nominating before January 14, 2021, for one of the region- and division-specific Council positions that are coming to term in February 2021.
+Royal College members were encouraged to review the nominees selected by the NC for the region- and division-specific positions, and add to the NC’s slate of nominations by self-nominating between December 4, 2020, and January 14, 2021.

 Division of Medicine